 Throughout the years of our race, we’ve placed a strong emphasis on conservation and stewardship.
 Each runner must do 8 hours of trail work or pay a $125 donation to Colorado Fourteeners Initiative – our main non-profit partner and the leader in new trail construction and trail maintenance in Colorado.
 Over two years we’ve raised $10,000 for them, a huge feat considering our low entrant cap.
 We use reusable course markings, recycle and compost aid station waste, and are a cupless race all in attempt to minimize the amount of negative impacts on the land.
-An oddity of the race is the “Toad Bath” which is a chemical shoe treatment that protects the endangered Boreal Toad.
+One unique element of the race is the “Toad Bath” which is a chemical shoe treatment that protects the endangered Boreal Toad.
 We love this land, and we want to pass on and share our love in a way that inspires people to help with it’s protection.

 When we built this race, we wanted to build something amazing.
 We didn’t want to make just another race, we wanted to create something that would embody the best parts of our community, sport, and land.
 We’ve been helped by countless communities, by other race directors, by strangers on the trails and friends who fly out every year to volunteer.
 We’ve seen our community swell and witnessed life-long friendships being born.
 We’ve seen people push themselves to points they didn’t know they could reach, then dig even deeper and keep going.